 5. What do the achievement gaps look like?
 Do certain demographics consistently perform below others?
 If so, how has your school attempted to address those gaps?
 Are students, their parents, their home life, or their socioeconomic statues blamed; or has your school sought ways to increase the learning opportunities for their struggling students?

 If the answer to many of these questions related to White, English-speaking, female, middle-class, heterosexual, cis-gender, and Christian cultural norms, your school, like many others across the nation is still in the beginning stages of becoming culturally responsive to ALL students.
-Am I suggesting that we throw away the baby with the bath water?
-No. Do we have to make sure every single aspect of our schools match that of every single student?
+Am I suggesting that we throw away the baby with the bathwater?
+No. Do we have to make sure every single aspect of our schools matches that of every single student?
 No, that ‘s not realistic nor logical.
 What I am suggesting is that schools be knowledgeable of the diverse cultures of their students.
-Don’t punish students whose culturally relevant ways of speaking, dressing, interacting, perspectives and learning are outside of those dominant cultural norms.
+Don’t punish students whose culturally relevant ways of speaking, dressing, interacting, perspectives, and learning are outside of those dominant cultural norms.
 I am saying, let’s be knowledgeable enough to mediate between the two.
 And even within the knowledge of cultural diversity, know that not all students from the same cultural backgrounds will act, think, or believe in the same ways.
 People are not a monolith!
-Like I said, this is complex stuff.
+As I said, this is complex stuff.
 In short, differences are not deficits, only opportunities to learn about something new.

 Think about it: What if the school you went to was immersed in a culture that thought, spoke, interacted, valued, perceived, and learned in different ways than you?
-How well do you think you would do if you had to constantly put aside who you were in order to become who someone else thought you should be?
+How well do you think you would do if you had to constantly put aside who you were to become who someone else thought you should be?

-Culture is something we all posses and carry with us in our interactions with others.
+Culture is something we all possess and carry with us in our interactions with others.
 Because educators must interact with many different kinds of people and engage them in learning, it is essential that teachers understand how to communicate, inspire, and relate cross-culturally to be effective teachers for a variety of students.
 Let’s get to learnin’ ya’ll!